PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 10:58:07
+Last updated: 2024-04-11 10:58:41
-Random Quote: That's the weird thing about the Internet.
-Ten people can feel like the whole world. - Rue Bennett
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White